-What papers to keep, and for how long?
-Here’s what the IRS has to say regarding tax documents.
+Enact a Pre-emptive Strike – Control what comes into your home, and toss immediately what you don’t need.
+Junk mail is easy: throw it in the recycle bin.
+Not-needed papers with sensitive info should be shredded.
+Here’s what the IRS has to say regarding what papers to keep and for how long for tax purposes.
 And here’s more thorough guidance on different types of documents.
 If you don’t have one, purchase a decent shredder.
 Wirecutter recommends several for home shredding.
-At the very least, try to control what comes in.

-Where should paper go?
-Junk mail is easy: toss it in the recycle bin.
-Not-needed papers with sensitive info should be shredded.
-For what you keep, I suggest a filing system.
+Develop a Keep System – For what you keep, I suggest a filing system.
 It doesn’t have to be elaborate.
 Get started in seven steps or through color coding (not required).
 And, if you are challenged by ADHD, try this, although these suggestions apply to everyone.